BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 **Thwart** is a very heavy card for the opponent.

 It can be strong, but bouncing three Islands against a deck like yours is a real cost.
-If the opponent doesn't have four mana available or has to tap heavily to cast it alternatively, they can lose a lot of time.
+Even if the opponent has four mana available, a four mana counterspell can lose a lot of time.

 This means that sometimes you can force a spell knowing that Thwart, while being an answer, will slow them down enough to give you a new window the following turn.